 Shortly after I graduated from college, I felt ready to buy a house.
-I was earning a decent paycheck, I planned stay in the area for the foreseeable future, and I had quite a few friends who were eager to move out of their parents’ basements who could be potential housemates.
+I was earning a decent paycheck, I planned to stay in the area for the foreseeable future, and I had quite a few friends who were eager to move out of their parents’ basements who could be potential housemates.

 So in 2004, a little over a year after I graduated from college, I bought my first home at the age of 23.
 What could go wrong?